rafa3lmonteiro/kubernetes-light-k3s-install-ansible/README.md

-# K3s Single-Node Install with Ansible
+# K3s Kubernetes Single-Node Install with Ansible

 A tiny Ansible playbook to install **K3s (lightweight Kubernetes)** on a Linux server via SSH.
 Designed to be beginner-friendly and easy to copy/paste.